schemacrawler/SchemaCrawler-Tutorials/schemacrawler-exploration/steps/step1.md

-This step show you how to explore an unknown database.
+This scenario shows you how to explore an unknown database.

 > Please wait for the SchemaCrawler Docker container to start.
 Then, move on to the steps.